djwatson/hawk/doc/HACKING.md

 register slots, and vice versa on return, and potentially adjusting the scheme stack to account for inlined calls.
-Note this is different than LuaJIT - LJ traces assume all data starts in the stack, while boom will proactively move data to registers to start:  This is important for looping traces (either tail-recursive or a LOOP), where variables will stay in registers, instead of being flushed to the stack.
+Note this is different than LuaJIT - LJ traces assume all data starts in the stack, while hawk will proactively move data to registers to start:  This is important for looping traces (either tail-recursive or a LOOP), where variables will stay in registers, instead of being flushed to the stack.
 This is *very* important for scheme, where recursion & tail